Kishore-Bommarla/Kishore-Bommarla/README.md

 🎓 Final-year B.Tech student majoring in *Electronics and Communication Engineering*
 💻 Aspiring Software Developer | Passionate about *Python, **Data Structures & Algorithms, and **Problem Solving*
-🛠 Currently interning at *Swetcha Telangana*, gaining hands-on exposure to real-world development environments
+🛠 Currently looking for entry level jobs, and want to gain hands-on exposure to real-world development environments

 ---